Hecktomb200/startup/README.md

 # 2/24/23: Startup HTML & CSS
 As I began to plan out how to make my startup webpages look, I realized that the model I made when creating the Simon webpage was incredibly similar to my original design (drawing) that I had of the websites layout.
 Due to that, I took much of my work from my Simon project and began to make adjustments to implement it into my startup.
 After many adjustments to things I didn't originally like in my Simon project as well as additions of some new content I wanted to incorporate, I'm much happier with this final design of my Startup in comparison to the Simon project.

+# 3/6/23: Simon JS
+Adding JS into the simon project was by far the best way to actually learn what each part of the javascript did, and yet it felt incredibly difficult to apply.
+By far my weakest point as of yet, I'll have to figure out how to best apply this to the startup project and spend some time testing prior to actually implementing.
+Even so, I'm still incredibly pleased to see the Simon game properly working, as well as the login and scoreboard functioning.
+Overall this has been a blast to apply and see finished.